The 1 sigma point source sensitivity (in Jy) can be derived with:

 frequency and hence a so called representative frequency has to be

-choosen in order to calculate the sensitivity in ASTRO and
+choosen in order to calculate the sensitivity in ASTRO and PMS.
+In

-frequency has to be within the frequency range and for high spectral
+PMS, the representative frequency has to be within the frequency

-resolution projects within one of the high resolution spectral windows
+range and for high spectral resolution projects within one of the high

-representative frequency does not have to be identical to the actual
+technical sheet.
+The representative frequency does not have to be

-tuning frequency.
-Please note, that due to the large bandwidth and
+identical to the actual tuning frequency.
+Please note, that due to

-the dual-sideband mode, the noise can vary significantly with
+the large bandwidth and the dual-sideband mode, the noise can vary

-frequency in the available frequency range.
-Especially, if one of the
+significantly with frequency in the available frequency

-sidebands is close to a receiver band edge, significant differences in
+range.
+Especially, if one of the sidebands is close to a receiver band

-the noise can occur within and between the sidebands.
-This should be
+edge, significant differences in the noise can occur within and

-for each tuning.
-Please note that PMS
+setting the representative frequency for each tuning.
+Please note

-and ASTRO take into account variations of
+that PMS and ASTRO take into account variations of the noise

-the noise across the entire 15.488 GHz bandwidth to calculate the continuum sensitivity.
+across the entire 15.488 GHz bandwidth to calculate the continuum sensitivity.
 Both tools also account for the declination

 of the source to estimate the rms noise levels.
 Longer telescope times